rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 $$\pi(G) \cdot \P(G \to G') = \pi(G') \cdot \P(G' \to G).\notag$$

 So the detailed balance condition is satisfied, and $\pi$ is indeed stationary for our Markov chain.
+What about aperiodicity?
+If we form a graph $\mathcal{G}$ whose vertices are grids in $\Omega$ and draw an edge between vertices $G$ and $G'$ if and only if the grids differ in exactly one cell, then we can view our algorithm as a random walk on $\mathcal{G}$.
+A random walk on an undirected graph is aperiodic if and only if the graph is non-bipartite, and for $\mathcal{G}$ to be non-bipartite, it suffices to find an odd cycle.
+But that's easy!
+Start from the all-$F$ grid, then change the first cell to an $O$, then to an $X$, and then to an $F$.
+All of these grids are clearly in $\mathcal{G}$, so we've exhibited a cycle of length $3$ (i.e., a triangle).

-One tricky issue remains: that of irreducibility.
+The only tricky bit is irreducibility.
 In order to guarantee that the law of $G_t$ will actually converge to $\pi$ as $t \to \infty$, we need to show that our chain is irreducible: any valid grid should be reachable from any other via valid single-cell flips.
-Equivalently, if we form a graph $\mathcal{G}$ whose vertices are grids in $\Omega$ and draw an edge between vertices $G$ and $G'$ iff the grids differ in exactly one cell, then we need to show that $\mathcal{G}$ is connected.
+Equivalently, we need to show that $\mathcal{G}$ is connected.
 Fortunately, with some care we can prove this.
 To be general, we'll prove the result for any grid size.

 For some setup, fix integers $h,w \geq 1$ and identify grid cells with coordinates $(r,c)$ where $r \in \{1,\ldots,h\}$ and $c \in \{1,\ldots,w\}$.
 A length-$3$ line segment is any triple of distinct cells of the form